Authorities: Passenger Killed, Driver Charged In DWI Crash At Fairview/North Bergen Border

-A passenger was killed and a driver charged with death by auto in a drunk-driving crash overnight Wednesday at the Fairview/North Bergen border, authorities said.
+A passenger was killed and a West New York driver charged with death by auto in a drunk-driving crash overnight Wednesday at the Fairview/North Bergen border, authorities said.

 The compact Honda struck a utility pole on southbound Broad Avenue (Route 9) outside Fairview Cemetery -- between 91st Street and Fairview Avenue -- around 1:30 a.m., Bergen County Prosecutor's Chief of Detectives Robert Anzilotti confirmed.

-Because of the coronavirus pandemic, authorities were releasing him pending a court appearance instead of sending him to the Bergen County Jail, the chief said.
+Because of the coronavirus pandemic, authorities were releasing him pending a court appearance instead of sending him to the Bergen County Jail, Anzilotti said.

 The prosecutor's Fatal Accident Investigations Unit responded along with Fairview and North Bergen police, the North Hudson Regional Fire Department and the state Department of Transportation.